Contact Info

 Select heading mode

 The heading mode switch allows you to switch between magnetic and true heading.
 This is especially useful when both a GNSS receiver and magnetic compass are connected.
-By forcing the software to use either the true or magnetic heading, the GNSS data will not interfere with the data reported by a magnetic compass.
+By forcing the software to use either the true or magnetic heading, GNSS data will not interfere with the data reported by a magnetic compass.

 Select the Preferences... option from the Options menu.